 A fold of skin should be made relatively avascular by pinching or mild clamping.
 If the skin cannot be grasped by pinching, it can be compressed.
 A surgeon's glove may aid in grasping.
 Local anaesthesia is generally unnecessary.
 The compression of the skin by pinching aids in the anaesthesia.

-An incision 3-5 mm long and 2-3 mm deep should be made with a alcohol cleansed, single-edged razor blade.
-A scalpel with a #15 Bard-Parker blade may also be used.
+An incision 3-5 mm long and 2-3 mm deep should be made A scalpel with a #15 Bard-Parker blade may also be used.
 Mild pressure to maintain relative avascularity should be continuously applied to the area until an adequate smear has been obtained.

-A small amount of blood does not interfere with the reading, but large amounts should be avoided and can usually be controlled by the amount of pressure of the pinch.
-If excessive bleeding occurs, it can be wiped away with a cotton swab.
+There should be no bleeding , If there in then wipe it off with a sterile cloth .

-After the incision is made, and before the blade is withdrawn, the inner surface of the wound should be scraped with the blade held at a right angle to the incision.
-Upon scraping, tissue fluid and dermal tissue are obtained.
+After the incision is made, and before the blade is withdrawn, the inner surface of the wound should be scraped with the blade held at a right angle(90 degrees) to the incision.
+Upon scraping, with the 4 stroke method tissue fluid and dermal tissue are obtained.

 The material should be transferred to the cleaned microscope slide.
 A moderately thick smear, with a visible uniform opacity is made.
 The smear is made in a circular manner on the slide, no larger than 5-7 mm, beginning peripherally and ending in the centre, leaving a central “button” (2-4 mm) which can be easily focused upon with the microscope.
 Slides should be properly labelled as shown below in the sample diagram.
 Similar slides can be prepared for other sites.

-A Band-Aid is generally sufficient to protect the smear site.
+Tincture benzoin is used to seal the site of incision.

 A single technician should take all smears to ensure more uniform and consistent results.

-The smears should then be sent in protective mailers to:

-C/o Dr Itu Singh

-Stanley Browne Laboratory, TLM Community Hospital

-Nand Nagari, Delhi 110095, India

-Phone: +91 11 2259 4295

-Mobile: +91 9717730549

 Staining of Skin Smear